-Social coexistence revolves around food and drinks, so swallowing difficulties have both social and emotional
+Social coexistence revolves around food and drinks, so swallowing difficulties have both social and emotional consequences for older adults.
+In addition, they entail a high risk of dehydration, malnutrition, and aspiration pneumonia.

 It is of utmost importance to evaluate the clinical conditions that lead patients to develop dysphagia.
 Only then will they be offered the best nutritional alternatives, such as nutritional supplementation, food enrichment, and artificial enteral nutrition.
 These alternatives improve the quality of life and do not represent more risks than benefits to the patients' health.